Skip to main content

 Scaling & Optimization

 AWS Lambda functions handled compute-intensive analysis tasks serverlessly.
-Continuous learning from every resolution improved hydration accuracy over time — the system got measurably smarter each month.
+Continuous learning from every resolution improved hydration accuracy over time, the platform got measurably smarter each month.

 Support scales with software, not headcount.